Update: We’ve come up with an interactive and comprehensive tool to compare and evaluate the payment gateway providers in the United Kingdom.

 The more attractive your payment option is to customers, the more chances visitors can purchase.
 It is important to have a secure and easy payment method that customers trust.
 In our continuing series of payment integration options, we look at the options that UK startups have.

-eWay is a credit card payment gateway that targets SMEs in UK.
-The company has no long term contracts and allows customers to make payments on your site. eWay works with over 60 shopping carts and enables merchants to accept payments from all major credit cards.
+eWay is a credit card payment gateway that targets SMEs in the UK.
+The company has no long-term contracts and allows customers to make payments on your site. eWay works with over 60 shopping carts and enables merchants to accept payments from all major credit cards.
 The company also has additional tools such as Social Connect Emails and Transactional Emails to help you build relationships with your buyers.

 Fees: Pricing depends on the volume of transactions and package.
 You can choose hourly or yearly pricing based on your needs.
 Check the pricing table for more information.